nakyianu/linPEVES/README.md

 We're making malware and changing lives for the worse

+## About our project
+Linux Privilege Escalation and Vulnerability Exploit Script (also known as linPEVES) is a tool that scans for and exploits privilege escalation vulnerabilities.
+Inspired by the open-source script linPEAS (Linux Privilege Escalation Awesome Script), a privilege escalation vulnerability scanning tool, our script not only identifies vulnerabilities within a target system but allows the user to perform exploits on each vulnerability found.
+This tool was created as part of our final Computer Science Comprehensive Exercise (Comps) project.
+We wanted to learn more about privilege escalation by researching vulnerablities and figuring out how to exploit them.
+The goal was to understand what security measures need to be in place (or bypassed) to protect a system from privilege escalation attacks.

 ## Installing linPEVES
 To download linPEVES, click the big green `Code` button, and then click "Download Zip".